alexpatel/cichlid/README.md

 separately.
 The diversity of the lakes is in fact quite extraordinary because the adaptive radiations here are sometimes so young.

+# Notes from James 9/15

+- ironclad - why aren't u using this in princess
+- trying to figure out mutation function that takes current port and tweak it until you maximize some utility function
+    - maybe genetic programming, AI techniques
+- start with something very small
+- start with SORTING
+    - you have two sorting functions `f(ints)` and `g(ints)` where `f` is incorrect and `g` is correct
+    - how do you transform (mutate) `f` into `g` so that f is correct
+    - if you can do that then you can do porting it's just computer code
+- come up with your own ideas, don't read any other papers and pollute your head
+- then google about genetic algorithms in like 4-5 days from now
+- write the introduction before you do any research
+- write a paragraph in english about high level goal
+    - functional notions of correctness that don't require formal steps
+    - the concrete application is if u have existing piece of software

 # Paper/argument scratchpad

 - From ASPLOS discussion, first what is the problem to solve: